darthinvader/Creative-Writing/memory-bank/projectbrief.md

 # Project Brief

 Purpose
-- Produce Book 1 of a fantasy novel set in Codaria: artifact conflict around the Sword/Book of Gosh, siege of [[Coldreach]], and finale at [[Winter University]].
+- Produce Book 1 of a fantasy novel set in Codaria: artifact conflict around the Sword/Book of Gosh, siege of Coldreach district, and finale at [[Winter University]].

 Goals & Scope
 - Tell Samantha Seraphel, Melf Maelstorm, and Lareth Lakhart’s story across one novel.